GA4 Views: How To Create a “View” in Google Analytics 4

 Reporting in GA4 is quite different from UA.
 Not only are Views a thing of the past in GA4, but many other elements are either completely new or quite different.

 Here are several resources that should make things easier for you.
-Feel free to check out the linked blogs and video tutorials.

 Event Parameters in GA4